 In addition to UNICEF Sudan’s Country Programme Document, which covers the development work planning for the period of 2018- 2021, Sudan also has a substantial humanitarian response that is guided by the Multi-Year Humanitarian strategy 2017-2019, the yearly Humanitarian Response Plans (HRPs), and also guided by UNICEF’s Core Commitments for Children in Humanitarian Action.

-The Humanitarian Response Plan 2019, which has identified 5.7 million people (2.3M children) in need, takes into consideration the impact of the current events in Sudan related to the economic situation and socio-political instability.
+The Humanitarian Response Plan 2021 which has identified 13.4 million people in need, takes into consideration the impact of the current events in Sudan related to the economic situation and socio-political instability.
 High inflation rates, currency depreciation, and steep price rises for food, medicine, and other key commodities have decreased purchasing power and reduced access to food, healthcare, education, water and other key essentials for already vulnerable communities.
 This is taking place against a backdrop of years of conflict and, for many people, years of displacement.

 Mandated by the United Nations General Assembly to advocate for the protection of children's rights, to help meet their basic needs and to expand their opportunities to reach their full potential, UNICEF is guided by the Convention on the Rights of the Child and strives to establish children's rights as enduring ethical principles and international standards of behaviour towards children.
 UNICEF operates in 191 countries through country programmes and National Committees.

 Our mission statement

 UNICEF is mandated by the United Nations General Assembly to advocate for the protection of children's rights, to help meet their basic needs and to expand their opportunities to reach their full potential.

 The UN Convention on the Rights of the Child